bpython/curtsies/docs/Input.rst

 so you'll be putting up with names like ``u'\xe1'`` for option-j and ``'\x86'`` for ctrl-option-f.
 Pass 'plain' for this parameter to return a simple unicode representation.

-The events returned will be unicode strings representing single keypresses, or subclasses of events.Event.

 PasteEvent objects representing multple keystrokes in very rapid succession (typically because the user pasted in text, but possibly because they typed